jerechua/lolstat/README.md

 What's in the code
 ------------------

-- Weak attempts at creating a rate limiter and http libraries
+- Weak attempts at creating rate limiter and http libraries
 - Riot API client (which could actually be useful for others)
 - Caching version of the Riot API client, which queries DB first, and only requests if it doesn't exist.
 Uses Gorm in SQL for Users,